 It didn’t take me long to figure out what to make with them.
 One of my favorite treats to make is financiers, and when I think of a new financier recipe, I usually start with the fruit I want to use as a garnish—I find financiers so much more interesting when fruits are tucked in the center—and then think of flavors that will highlight that fruit.
 During my short drive back home, I made up my mind: Figs + Maple + Hazelnuts.

-The trickiest thing to master when making financiers is browning the butter, but if you’ve never browned butter, fear not: you’ll quickly get the hang of this easy, forgiving technique.
+The only technique you need to master when making financiers is browning the butter, but if you’ve never browned butter, fear not: you’ll quickly get the hang of this easy, forgiving technique.
+Watch my short how-to video to see how quick and effortless it is to make brown butter!
 You could always make the financiers with plain melted butter, but you’d miss out on the incredibly addictive aroma of brown butter, which in this case marries perfectly with the hazelnuts used in the batter.

 Because they’re made with naturally sticky ingredients (maple syrup, egg whites, sugar, and nuts), these fig and hazelnut financiers can stick to nonstick pans, even those coated with butter or cooking spray.
-My trick is to use parchment paper muffin cups, which will peel right off the cooled financiers.
+My trick is to line the muffin pan with parchment paper cups, which will peel right off the cooled financiers.